 Regardless of the industry, ensuring you have the right people on your team is critical to your success.
 While the equipment dealership industry has historically been dominated by men, more and more women can be found within the industry in various positions.
 HBS Systems had the honor of sponsoring the AED Women in Equipment Distribution Conference this year.
-Our Marketing Manager, Lisa Bennett, and Regional Sales Manager, Crystal Legan, had the pleasure of networking, learning, and setting goals with more than 70 brilliant and accomplished women alongside several equally talented men who attended the conference.
+Our Marketing Manager, Lisa Bennett, had the pleasure of networking, learning, and setting goals with more than 70 brilliant and accomplished women alongside several equally talented men who attended the conference.
 We asked about their experiences in the industry, their insights into industry trends in technology, and their advice for other women navigating their careers in the equipment dealership industry.
 Their insights, wisdom, and advice are definitely worth your time to read.
 While we asked specifically about women in the industry, this applies to men as well.

 What advice would you give to a woman looking to make an impact on the equipment dealership industry?